bittush8789/Python-for-DevOps-interview/02-day-to-day-python-task.md

 You can use the `docker` Python SDK to programmatically start a Docker container.
 This script takes an image name as input, pulls the image if it doesn’t exist locally, and runs a container based on it.

 ### Answer
-Use `docker.from_env()` to connect to the local Docker engine and run the container with the provided image name.
+Use `docker.from_env()` to connect to the local Docker engine and run the container with the provided image name..

 ### Detailed explanation (with examples)